arnor-sigurdsson/EIR/docs/api/sequence_models.rst

         contain the following keys: `type`, `short_factor` and `long_factor`.
-The `type` must be `longrope` and the `short_factor` and `long_factor` must be lists of numbers with the same length as the hidden size divided by the number of attention heads divided by 2. bos_token_id (`int`, *optional*, defaults to 1):
+The `type` must be `longrope` and the `short_factor` and `long_factor` must be lists of numbers with the same length as the hidden size divided by the number of attention heads divided by 2. partial_rotary_factor (`float`, *optional*, defaults to 1.0):
+        Percentage of the query and keys which will have rotary embedding.
+Must be between 0.0 and 1.0. bos_token_id (`int`, *optional*, defaults to 1):
         The id of the "beginning-of-sequence" token.
     eos_token_id (`int`, *optional*, defaults to 32000):